-I'm writing amid the chirping of birds that flutter in the moist air of March.
-As I sit on a bench in my made-in-China and Japanese-designed sweater, I feel like a troubled monk.
-My senses are all intact—I can see, hear and speak as well as breathe—all my senses are still functioning.
+My pen is laced with the sound of birds chirping in the moist air of March.
+Sitting on a bench in my made-in-China and Japanese-designed sweater, I feel like a troubled monk.
+All my senses are still functioning -- I can see, hear, speak, breathe, all my senses are intact.
 But what isn't working?

 Functioning.
-As a living thing, we do not lose our capability to function.
-The butterflies flap their wings, birds sing with their vocal cords, insects move with their wiggly legs...everything works well.
-Or should I say that all things are content with their natural purpose?
-But does the Sun radiate because someone asked it to or does the cat sleep because she wants to excel at her game?
+We never lose our ability to function as a living thing.
+Butterflies flap their wings, birds sing with their vocal cords, insects move with their wiggly legs...everything works as it should.
+Or should I say that everything is at peace with its natural purpose?
+But does the sun radiate because someone told it to or does the cat sleep so that she can excel in her game?

 I looked up the definition of apple in a dictionary for no apparent reason:

 noun the round fruit of a tree of the rose family, which typically has thin green or red skin and crisp flesh.

 It has always puzzled me how an artist could be classified if he/she does not follow the functional, typical, or Dictionary definitions?
 Do we always have to be given, defined, and epitomised?

 Where I was born was a planet Round as an orange As I sit in front of a rectangular window Staring into the flurry of sunlight Pouring Over white tiles of squares I hear a cat purring at me In its gin